bariskodas/FSC_FirestoreExample/README.md

 # FSC_FirestoreExample
-🇹🇷 Firestore için örnek Flutter uyguluması.
+🇹🇷 Firestore için örnek Flutter uygulaması.

 🇬🇧 An example Flutter app for Firebase Firestore. detaylar / details on medium: